-|Last offered||Winter Semester (20/21)|
+|Last offered||Winter Semester (23/24)|

 Below, you find some general information about the seminar.
-For all information regarding this year’s seminar (including important dates) please check the moodle course linked above.
+For all information regarding this year’s seminar (including important dates), please check the Moodle course linked above.
 Also make sure that you are registered in TUCaN.